Lakens/statistical_inferences/docs/13-bias.md

 <img src="13-bias_files/figure-html/unnamed-chunk-3-1.png" width="100%" style="display: block; margin: auto;" />

 We see that 96 out of 100 studies were significant, which makes the observed discovery rate (ODR), or observed power (across all these studies with different sample sizes) 0.96, 95% CI[0.89;0.99].
-The expected discovery rate (EDR) is only 0.053, which differs statistically differ from the observed discovery rate, as indicated by the fact that the confidence interval of the EDR does not overlap with the ODR of 0.96.
+The expected discovery rate (EDR) is only 0.053, which differs statistically from the observed discovery rate, as indicated by the fact that the confidence interval of the EDR does not overlap with the ODR of 0.96.
 This means there is clear indication of selection bias based on the *z*-curve analysis.
 The expected replicability rate for these studies is only 0.052, which is in line with the expectation that we will only observe 5% Type 1 errors.
 Thus, even though we only entered significant *p*-values, *z*-curve analysis correctly suggests that we should not expect these results to replicate.

 ## Conclusion